gardener/gardener/docs/extensions/controlplane-webhooks.md

 ### etcd-main and etcd-events

-To deploy etcd, Gardener **shall** create 2 StatefulSets named `etcd-main` and `etcd-events` in the Shoot namespace.
+To deploy etcd, Gardener **shall** create 2 [Etcd](https://github.com/gardener/etcd-druid/blob/1d427e9167adac1476d1847c0e265c2c09d6bc62/config/samples/druid_v1alpha1_etcd.yaml) named `etcd-main` and `etcd-events` in the Shoot namespace.
 They can be mutated by webhooks to apply any provider-specific changes to the standard configuration provided by Gardener.

-The pod template of these 2 deployments **shall** contain a container named `etcd`.
-It **shall not** contain a sidecar container for etcd backups.
-If such a container is needed, it should be added by webhooks, together with any volumes it may need to mount.

-The `command` field of the `etcd` container **shall** contain the etcd command line.
-It **shall** contain only provider-independent flags that should be ignored by webhooks.
-It can't contain provider-specific flags, and it makes no sense to specify provider-specific environment variables or mount provider-specific `Secret` or `ConfigMap` resources as volumes.

-The `volumeClaimTemplates` section of these 2 StatefulSets **shall** contain a template named `etcd-main` or `etcd-events`.
-This template **shall** use the default storage class.
-The corresponding claim is mounted into the `etcd` container at `/var/etcd/data`.
-If it is desirable to use a non-default storage class, this should be done by webhooks.
+Gardener **shall** configure the `Etcd` resource completely to set up an etcd cluster which uses the default storage class of the seed cluster.

 ### cloud-controller-manager